-24 sqm of major open space should be provided per person therefore 3,456 sqm of major open space should be provided on site
+24 sqm of major open space should be provided per person therefore 3,456 sqm of major open space should be provided on-site.

-As the developer is able to transfer a parcel of land of 2,000 sqm to the Council a pro-rata financial contribution of £332,000 per acre will be accepted using the following calculation:
+As the developer is able to transfer a parcel of land of 2,000 sqm to the Council a pro-rata financial contribution of £332,000 per hectare will be accepted using the following calculation:

 The 2,000 sqm that the developer provides will have to be laid out to a specification agreed with the Council and maintained to the council's reasonable satisfaction for 12 months.
-At the end of the 12 month period, provided that the Council agrees that the open space has been properly maintained, the developer will transfer ownership of the land to the Council and pay a commuted maintenance sum equivalent to 10 years maintenance costs.
+At the end of the 12 month period, provided that the Council agrees that the open space has been properly maintained, the developer will transfer ownership of the land to the Council and pay a commuted maintenance sum equivalent to 30 years maintenance costs.

-3,456 sgm - 2,000 sgm = 1,456 sgm
+3,456 sqm - 2,000 sqm = 1,456 sqm

-1,456 sqm
+1,456 sqm 10,000 = 0.1456 Hectares